JoseNascimento16/ProjetoPA/README.md

 The web app uses the Django class based passwordresetview to offer a secure way to change your password.

 **<li>Print functionality</li>**
 The print functionality was developed to satisfy some bussiness rules where some part of the document couldn't be apart from others.
-This feature deals with it by integrating with the brownser print feature.
+This feature deals with it by integrating with the browser print feature.
 <p align="center">
   <img src="https://user-images.githubusercontent.com/110631271/215921785-cd772387-8180-43ec-8b31-9d1615b1a270.gif">
 </p>